apitable/apitable-sdks/apitable.php/README.md

+# PLEASE NOTE, THIS PROJECT IS NO LONGER BEING MAINTAINED

+---

 # APITable PHP SDK

 [apitable(apitable.com)](https://apitable.com) The PHP SDK, giving you the ability to extend your datasheet with ease.
 [![Mit License](https://img.shields.io/badge/License-MIT-blue.svg)](https://www.mit-license.org/)